For Reporting Party

-Immunity for Victims of Sexual Misconduct
+Immunity for a Reporting Party of Sexual Misconduct

 The Eckerd College community encourages the reporting of Community Standards violations, especially sexual misconduct.
 Sometimes, victims are hesitant to report to College officials because they fear that they themselves may be charged with policy violations, such as underage drinking, at the time of the incident.
 It is in the best interest of this community that as many victims as possible choose to report to College officials.
 To encourage reporting, Eckerd College pursues a policy of offering victims of sexual misconduct immunity from minor policy violations related to the sexual misconduct incident.
 Immunity means that the reporting student’s conduct related to the sexual misconduct incident may be addressed by the College through education, assessment, and/or treatment.